ramilamparo/noon-frontend-test/README.md

 ### `POST /api/auth/login`

-Once logged in, the server responds with a `set-cookie` header that will be used for identifying the user.
+Once logged in, the server responds with a JWT that will be used for identifying the user.

 User needs to be signed up first before logging in.